 Paintings on recycled wood!
 A trip to the city dump finds recyclable backing boards, drawers & door panels from old furniture discards ~ perfect for garden and patio artworks.

-This painting was done circa 2000 and kept for my own yard as I enjoyed it so much.
-The aim was to create images for gardens and patios.
-Elements from a garden, combine to create something akin to a garden poem.
+This painting was done circa 2000 (on mural off-cut plywood) and kept for my own yard as I enjoyed it so much.

 Interestingly all the colours forming the fresh inspiration are already in the old painting which had no other items around it, than the ferns by themselves.